cljfx/cljfx/README.md

 ## Rationale

-I wanted to have an elegant, dynamic, declarative and composable UI library and couldn't find one.
+I wanted to have an elegant, declarative and composable UI library for JVM and couldn't find one.
 Cljfx is inspired by react, reagent and fn-fx.

 Like react, it allows to specify only desired layout, and handles all actual changes underneath.
 Unlike react (and web in general) it does